Legal Panel for Government

 • flexible terms and conditions, based on the Public Sector Contract

-• encourages innovative legal solutions to reduce costs and improve efficiency
+• innovative legal solutions to reduce costs and improve efficiency

-• access to value added benefits such as secondments, exchange schemes, training, meeting and event space and strategic support
+• access to value added benefits such as:

-• robust agreement management with CCS and GLD, monitoring supplier quality, performance and value for money
+• robust agreement management with us and GLD, monitoring supplier quality, performance and value for money

-• up to 2 hours free legal consultation at the beginning of each contract
+• up to 2 hours of free legal consultation at the beginning of each contract

 Products and suppliers